top of page

 Board Member

-Jeannie Harvey PhD., has worked for many years to advance gender equality and
+Jeannie Harvey has worked for many years to advance gender equality and

 female empowerment.
 As a gender expert with USAID, Jeannie led efforts in